hstefan/hstefan.github.com/_posts/2015-02-14-GGJ-We-Are-Fox.md

 ![We Are Fox](/images/now-adventures.png)
 </div>

-Last month me and another programmer friend went to Porto Alegre and participated in the [Global Game Jam](http://globalgamejam.org/) at the UNISINOS site.
+Last month me and [yuriks](https://twitter.com/yuriks) went to Porto Alegre and participated in the [Global Game Jam](http://globalgamejam.org/) at the UNISINOS site.
 It was a very nice little journey, we met with a group of artists that also went there together and were interested in learning other technologies we had experience with, since they've only used Construct 2 before the jam.